-Chapter 6 which focuses on individual differences, complicate the a picture of good vs. bad people and suggests that even the good people could be divided to at least two types, as is evident also from the variation in self-deception mechanisms which were reviewed in chapter 2.
-The first type of good people genuinely don’t not their behavior or the relevant situation as it is, according to scholars such as Bazerman’s blind spot, Haidt’s “emotional dog” approach to Morality, or Balcetis’s motivated seeing, which rely on non-deliberative mechanisms.
-In that camp of the morally blind people belong those who engage in implicit job discrimination or in implicit corruption in subtle conflict-of-interest situations.
-The second type of good people, knows that what they do is impermissible, but they find various rationales that they can use to allow themselves to do bad things and still feel great about themselves.
+Chapter 6, which focuses on individual differences, complicates the picture of good vs. bad people by arguing that good people should be divided into at least two types, based on the variation in self-deception mechanisms reviewed in Chapter 2.
+Good people of the first type genuinely do not understand their behavior or the relevant situation as it is, because of cognitive mechanisms, such as Bazerman’s blind spot, Haidt’s “emotional dog” approach to morality, or Balcetis’s motivated seeing, which rely on nondeliberative processes.
+In that camp of morally blind people belong those who engage in implicit job discrimination or in implicit corruption in subtle conflict-of-interest situations.
+Good people of the second type know that what they are doing is impermissible, but they find various rationales that allow themselves to do bad things and still feel great about themselves.
 The related work of Bandura on moral disengagement or Shalvie’s work on justified dishonesty shows that this is mostly a deliberate process.
 In the camp of the justifiers we can find those committing various parking violations, cutting in lines, or using contacts to get a job.
-In this chapter, we also analyzed numerous relevant individual differences scales, such as moral identity and social value orientation.
-Recognizing the limitations of identifying individual variance ex-ante, the chapter concludes with suggestion for alternative ways to differentiate between people based on their commitment to the law as well as their occupation make up as a way to have better predictions that policy makers could use in an ex-ante design of the law.
+In this chapter, we also analyze relevant individual differences scales, such as moral identity and social value orientation.
+Recognizing the limitations of identifying individual variation ex ante, the chapter concludes with a discussion of alternative ways to differentiate between people based on their commitment to the law and their occupation make up so policy makers can more accurately predict their behavior.

-Chapter 7 on the pluralistic effect of law and Chapter 8 on the tradeoffs between the different likely effects of laws recommended how policy makers could balance the effects of the different aspects of the law, on different people, with regard to different behaviors.
-The complex effect of law, the existence of various types of regulatory tools, the power of the situation and the variation among people creates a highly complex picture that chapter 8, which focuses on enforcement trade-offs.
-The concept of behavioral trade-off suggests that each type of intervention raises different behavioral reaction, since people are more complex that assumed by the traditional enforcement.
-It is rarely the case that and that one policy will be superior the others on all of the behavioral dimensions and the ability of policy makers to develop an effective policy lies in the ability to take all of the above factors into consideration, as well as the particular of the situations in which people make decisions.
-The focus of chapter 7 is on the different and sometimes even competing behavioral effects that the law creates and the focus of the chapter 7 is on how policy makers could balance this effects in a given situation.
+The complex effects of law, the existence of various types of regulatory tools, the power of the situation, and the variation among people together create a highly complex regulatory picture.
+Both Chapter 7 on the pluralistic effect of law and Chapter 8 on the tradeoffs between the different likely effects of laws present research that guides how policy makers can balance the effects of different aspects of the law, on different people, with regard to different behaviors.
+The concept of behavioral tradeoffs suggests that each type of intervention produces a different behavioral reaction, because people are more complex than is assumed by traditional enforcement methods.
+It is rarely the case that any one policy will be superior in terms of every behavioral dimension.
+Developing an effective policy requires taking many factors into consideration, as well as the particular context of the situations in which people make decisions.